Chart Color Schemes

 Kialla features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 81.8% of all households, including 41.9% couples with children, 30.6% couples without children, and 8.6% single parent families.
-Non-family households account for the remaining 18.2%, with lone person households at 16.7% and group households comprising 1.5%.
+Non-family households comprise the remaining 18.2%, with lone person households at 16.7% and group households at 1.5%.
 The median household size is 2.9 people, larger than the Rest of Vic. average of 2.5.

 Frequently Asked Questions - Households